-For many of us, Easter is all about getting away with family, encouraging celebrations, overindulging on chocolate eggs, and perhaps a drink or two.
-If that all sounds like the perfect Easter break, with the exception of the indulgence in alcohol, we’ve got your back.
+For many of us, Easter and the holiday break that surrounds it, is all about getting away with family, encouraging celebrations, overindulging on chocolate eggs, and perhaps a drink or two.
+If that all sounds like the perfect Easter break, apart from the indulgence in alcohol, we’ve got your back.

-Here are the 3 frequent worries many share when approaching festive times like Easter:
+Here are the 3 frequent worries many share when approaching festive times: